zubinchopra/portaldocs/portal-sdk/generated/top-style-guide-iconography.md

 ```

-    An alternative is to add custom color to an icon, and then supply  `{isLogo: true}` to preserve the new colors.
-In the following example, the Delete icon  remains  **blue** in all Portal themes.
+    An alternative is to add custom color to an icon, and then send  `{isLogo: true}` to preserve the new colors.
+In the following example, the Delete icon  remains  blue in all Portal themes.

     ```typescript